gdejanovic/webpack/README.md

 # webpack
-Simply extended setup for using webppack with sass using minification of JavaScript and Scss
+Simply extended setup of the webpack config for using webppack with sass using minification of JavaScript and Scss